 Because student work in Wixie resides in the cloud, students will see the goals over and over at their Wixie home page.
 The digital nature of the collections and reflections of skills and experiences also makes it easy to share with family and friends.

-Collecting and Reflecting on 2020
+Collecting and Reflecting on the past year

 While not at the stage where they need to craft a resume, elementary students can use a resume-like template to learn how to identify their skills and experiences.
 This gives them an opportunity to reflect and identify what they did well, what they enjoyed, and how they grew.